Waiting List

 Analyzing open-ended survey responses documenting Asian Americans’ and Latinos’ “likes” and “dislikes” about major U.S. political parties, I find that religious and social conservatism play a pivotal role in shaping immigrants’ “dislike” of the major parties, independent from any positive affinities, such that these negative sentiments overwhelm their likes and more strongly predict turnout.
 I use machine learning analysis together with transformer models of natural language processing.

-This event is presented in collaboration with the APSA Migration and Citizenship Organized Section and sponsored by Migrant Integration in the Mid-21st Century: Bridging Divides.
+This event is presented in collaboration with the APSA Migration and Citizenship Organized Section and sponsored by Migrant Integration in the Mid-21st Century: Bridging Divides and the Canadian Institute for Advanced Research.

 Questions?
 Please contact admin.migration@ubc.ca.